Plenary Presentations (Main stage)

-Art as an Open Door to the Great Commision (Art and Missions)
+Art as an Open Door to the Great Commission

 Join representatives of two international missions organizations as they discuss their experience in art-related mission projects.
-Attendees will learn about how the visual arts create opportunities for mission throughout the world.
 The session will include a moderated discussion and audience Q & A. Session participants include Rachel Smith, Anthony Vasquez, Matt Carson, and Geneine Carson.

 Creative Practices for Visual Artists

-Join Bethel University Faculty member Ken Steinbach as he discusses insights from his recently published book Creative Practices for Visual Artists (Routledge).
+Join Bethel University faculty member Ken Steinbach as he discusses insights from his recently published book Creative Practices for Visual Artists (Routledge).
 Developed from interviews with over 75 mid-career artists, Steinbach examines the methods and approaches highly successful artists use to stay creatively robust.
-This session will offer practical strategies and concrete solutions to helping artists form a strong studio practice.
 Session Leader: Ken Steinbach.

 Renovation Lessons: Art and Faith through Deconstruction and Reconstruction

 Join New York-based artist and former CIVA Board Chair Wayne Adams as he creates a safe space for conversation about what it means to question, deconstruct, and rebuild one’s artist practice and faith (sometimes simultaneously).
-The goal of this session is to unpack questions such as What is a “faith deconstruction”?
-How can one maintain and question their faith at the same time?
+Question considered will include: What is a “faith deconstruction”?
+How to maintain and question one’s faith at the same time?
 How can I make art while disillusioned with the art world or art market?
 Sources will be drawn from contemporary and historical theology, contemporary and modern art, and the presenter’s repeated attempts and failures.
 Session Leader: Wayne Adams.

 Was God Dead?
 Biblical Imagination in German Expressionist Prints

 Join artist and collector Sandra Bowden as she discusses the Bowden Collections’ new traveling exhibition, Was God Dead?
 Biblical Imagination in German Expressionist Prints.
-Through the broad exploration of over 50 works of art, the exhibition examines the question of why biblical imagery saturates Expressionist literature and the visual arts and the importance of printmaking for the German Expressionists.
-Was God Dead? reveals the continued potential of the Judeo-Christian tradition to influence generations of modern and avant-garde artists.
-The session will feature information on the creation of this exhibition and insight regarding the importance of the medium of printmaking to avant-garde artists.
+Including over 50 works of art, the exhibition examines the question of why biblical imagery saturates Expressionist literature and the visual arts and the importance of printmaking for the German Expressionists.
 Session Leaders: Sandra Bowden and Ed Knippers.

 Creative Placemaking in the Arts

-Join cultural entrepreneur Joanna Taft and author Jennifer Craft in conversation as they discuss the importance of placemaking in the visual arts.
-By exploring how the arts place us in time, space, and community, and encourage us to be fully and imaginatively present with each other, the arts call us to pay attention to the world around us and to cultivate our theological imagination.
+Join cultural entrepreneur Joanna Taft and author Jennifer Craft in conversation as they discuss the importance of placemaking in the visual arts: the importance of art in calling us to pay attention to one another and to the world around us and to cultivate our theological imagination.
 This session will explore these ideas through Taft’s work at Indiana’s Harrison Center for the Arts and Craft’s recent book, Placemaking and the Arts: Cultivating the Christian Life (IVP).
 Session Leaders: Joanna Taft and Jennifer Craft.